Artemis of Bana-Mighdall: Amazon disappearance

 Through the machinations of an A.I. satellite called Brother Eye, a military strike was made against Themyscira in an attempt at Amazon genocide.
 A large swarm of OMAC units were sent to the island and began to attack the Amazons as part of the events of Infinite Crisis.
 Because of this, as well as the many previous attacks against the island since Diana had become Wonder Woman, it was decided by Artemis and Philippus that the entire island of Themyscira and all of its inhabitants (sans Diana) would be transported to a hidden dimension via the Olympian and Bana-Mighdallian goddesses.
 Artemis and the remaining Amazons thrive in this dimension for a year's time in peace.

-The witch Circe later entered the Amazons' protected dimension and revived Queen Hippolyta from death.
+The witch Circe later entered the Amazons' protected dimension and revived Hippolyta from death.
 Circe informed the Amazons that Diana was being illegally detained by the U.S. government and tortured until she gave them the secrets of the Purple Ray.
-Because of this, the Amazons agreed to give Hippolyta her royal title back, and followed her instructions to invade Washington, D.C. which brought about the events of Amazons Attack!.
+Because of this, the Amazons agreed to give Hippolyta her royal title back, and followed her instructions to invade Washington, D.C., which brought about the events of Amazons Attack!.
 Artemis and Philippus were assigned to oversee the battle, but soon lost faith in Hippolyta when they discovered some of her actions against Man's World proved to be less than honorable.
 Due to their failure to follow through in stopping Hippolyta during the war, a disguised Granny Goodness cursed all of the Amazons by erasing their memories and scattering them across the globe with false personas.
 Under her false persona Artemis then is shown wearing civilian travel clothes near the Great Wall of China.